lulab/Ribowave/README.md

 annotation_dir  : annotation directory enclosed in the (.zip) file with all ORFs scanned [final.ORFs.annot3] , annotated start site [start_codon.bed] , genome size [genome] and exon annotation gtf [exons.gtf]

-out_dir 	: the directory of the output result
+out_dir 	: the directory of the output result, eg: HCT116_test

-output_header 	: the header of all the output file
+output_header 	: the header of all the output file, eg: HCT116

 scripts_dir 	: the directory of all the scripts in the package( enclosed in the .zip file)